andreyvit/SoloComponents-iOS/README.md

 ATPagingView is a wrapper around UIScrollView in (horizontal) paging mode, with an API similar to UITableView.

-Status: beta.
-Based on code that was in use by App Store apps.
+Status: production-ready, used by at least one App Store app.

 You provide the page views by implementing two delegate methods: